okta/okta.github.io/_source/_docs/api/resources/idps.md

 {% api_operation GET /api/v1/idps/*:id*/users/*:uid*/credentials/tokens %}

 Fetches the tokens minted by the Social Authentication Provider when the user authenticates with Okta via Social Auth.
+This is useful, for example, when the Social Authentication Provider wants to transmit targeted content, registration data, or other resources to Okta.

 ##### Request Parameters
 {:.api .api-request .api-request-params}